elixir-cloud-aai/elixir-cloud-aai/CONTRIBUTING.md

 You can also find us frequently at relevant hackathons.
 Here is a list of hackathons we currently plan to attend:

-- [DDBJ BioHackathon][bh-ddbj] in Hiroshima, Japan: September 6-12, 2020
+- [de.NBI][bh-denbi] in Wittenberg, Germany: December 12-16, 2022
-- [ELIXIR BioHackathon][bh-elixir] in Barcelona, Spain: November 9-13, 2020
+- [ELIXIR BioHackathon][bh-elixir] in Paris, France: November 7-11, 2022

 We have led projects during the following past hackathons:

 - DDBJ BioHackathon 2019 in Fukuoka, Japan
 - ELIXIR BioHackathon 2018 in Paris, France
 - ELIXIR BioHackathon 2019 in Paris, France
+- ELIXIR BioHackathon 2020 (virtual)
+- ELIXIR BioHackathon 2021 in Barcelona, Spain

 #### Contribute via GitHub